newrelic-experimental/newrelic-social-listening-service-nodejs/README.md

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+Social Listening Service is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-> [If applicable: The [project name] also uses source code from third-party libraries.
+> [Social Listening Service also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]